b0cal/miel-cicd/docs/development/ci_cd.md

    - Embed webUI assets into the Rust core binary.
    - Produce a single self-contained binary for validation.
    - Upload built binaries as a GitHub Actions artifact.
-4. **Tag** (conditional)
+4. **Release** (conditional)
-   - Only runs on pushes to the `main` branch:
+   - Only runs on tagged pushes to the `main` branch:
-   - Create a new git tag based on the semantic versioning in `Cargo.toml`.
+     - Downloads the built binary artifact
+     - Publishes the binary to GitHub Releases under the corresponding version tag

-### CD workflow
+### Release Process

-The release process is triggered by on pushed to main and following the semantic versioning convention:
+The release process is triggered by **Git tags** following the semantic versioning convention:

 ```